In the pipeline

 Kyröläinen, A-J., Porretta V., & Järvikivi J. (under revision): The role of morphological verb constructions in processing Russian reflexive verbs.
 In Luodonpää-Manni, M., Penttilä, E., & Viimaranta, J. (Eds.), Empirical approaches to cognitive linguistics: Analysing real-life data.

-Veivo, O., Porretta, V., Hyönä, J., & Järvikivi, J. (submitted).
+Veivo, O., Porretta, V., Hyönä, J., & Järvikivi, J. (ms. under revision).
 L2 proficiency modulates the time-course of between-language orthographic activation in bilingual spoken word recognition.

 Järvikivi, J., Schimke, S., Pyykkönen-Klauck, P. (submitted).
 Indirect reference in visual context.